Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 3/5
+### Informed Clues: 5/5
-**Good - Meets requirements**
+**Excellent - Outstanding**

-Most clues are specific and distinct, providing good hints for 'animal'.
-However, one clue ('Creatures that belong to the animal kingdom...') directly uses a variation of the answer ('animal kingdom'), violating the 'without using any words (or their variations) from the answer itself' criteria.
-This is a significant flaw for an 'informed' clue.
+The clues are specific and well-paraphrased, avoiding direct synonyms or the answer word.
+They cover various aspects of the 'animal' classification without being too obvious.
+The variety of phrasing offers distinct angles.

 ✅ Strengths:
 - Generally specific and relate to correct answer